-“We got them all hearing aids, and we started talking with them.
+“We got them all hearing aids and started talking with them.
 But that’s a very long process.
 Putting hearing aids on doesn’t mean you have to start talking tomorrow.
-And I just wasn’t going to waste another day, especially with my older twins.
-So, I also learned some sign language and put them in a school for the deaf so that I could be immersed in that culture and in that language.”
+And I just wasn’t wasting another day, especially with my older twins.
+So, I also learned some sign language and put them in a school for the deaf so I could be immersed in that culture and language.”

 The payoffs came swiftly.

-“Three weeks after starting to learn sign language with them, we were going to the shops and it started raining.
+“Three weeks after learning sign language with them, we went to the shops, and it started raining.
 One started freaking out.
-I had put all three kids in the trolley, and I needed to get to the shop so I use the few signs that I knew.
-I asked ‘what?’
+I had put all three kids in the trolley, and I needed to get to the shop, so I used the few signs I knew.
+I asked, ‘what?’
 She looked at me because she knew ‘what’ because we had been learning together.